Choosing between OverIT vs Fieldcode is not really about deciding which platform sounds more advanced.

 Implementation style also looks different from public signals.

-Fieldcode markets simplicity, speed, and cost flexibility more clearly.
-OverIT looks more tailored to large, complex, integrated environments where implementation is likely to be more consultative and solution-specific.
+Fieldcode markets simplicity, speed, configurable automation, and cost flexibility more clearly.
+OverIT looks more tailored to complex, integrated environments where implementation is likely to be more consultative and solution-specific.
 That does not make OverIT worse.
 It simply suggests a different type of buyer journey.

 So for field service implementation, a leaner automation-led rollout may point toward Fieldcode, while a more complex enterprise transformation may point toward OverIT.